TanukiSharp/ItchyPassword/README.md

     > As of now, the fine-grained token name is limited to 40 characters, which clearly sucks in my opinion.
 I opened an issue to ask, but nobody gives a damn.
     > https://github.com/orgs/community/discussions/41568

-    The reason for specifying all this is (user, device type and browser), is because:
+    The reason for specifying all this (user, device type and browser), is because:
     - `user`: you may at some point need to generate a token for another person, like your child
-    - `device`: you may want to know on which device this token is stored, in case you loose this device, you know which token to invalidate
+    - `device`: you may want to know on which device this token is stored, in case you loose it (the device), you know which token to invalidate
     - `browser`: you may use several browsers on the same device, and each will need its own token

     Here are some examples with my naming convention: